-For many Americans, living and exploring in RV trailers has become a culture of its own.
-Reports state that millennials have shown pure love to RV’s, resulting in a massive surge in sales.
+Living and exploring in RV trailers has become their own culture for many Americans.
+Reports state that millennials have shown pure love to RVs, resulting in a massive surge in sales.

 In this article, I will discuss everything from features that the companies offer to their RVs’ resale value.